 • Difficulty falling pregnant or not falling pregnant at all (BUT NOT IMPOSSIBLE)

 • Mental health Problems such as depression and anxiety

 No, there is no clear prevention method to stop PCOS from occurring.
 However, treatment is particularly important.
 PCOS is a long-term condition and requires long term treatment and management to prevent worsening of symptoms and development of chronic diseases.

 Yes, of course you can.
-It may be difficult but not impossible.
-That is why it is especially important to get diagnosed and start
+It may be difficult but possible, so get diagnosed and start managing PCOS.

 If you have any of the symptoms above, please check with your GP to get diagnosed as early as possible and start the management process.